Sgouwens/Celestial-Mechanics/README.md

+Note that the description below is not complete

 # Celestial Mechanics
 Modelling solar systems using numerical methods and Newtonian physics.
 A PyGame is made to display the motion of the planets of our solar system.
 Different controls are added to speed up the simulation or to increase the gravitational force, or to change the perspective to where Earth is the centerpoint of the solar system.